Redwood City, California

-San Mateo County Community College Districts (SMCCCD) 2021 Annual Security Report (ASR), required by the Clery Act, includes statistics for the previous three years concerning reported crimes that occurred on campus; in certain off-campus buildings owned or controlled by SMCCCD; and on public property within, or immediately adjacent to and accessible from SMCCCD.
-Our 2021 Annual Security Report also outlines various campus safety and security policies, such as those concerning crime reporting, prevention and response to sexual and gender violence, alcohol and drug use, crime prevention, emergency response and evacuation procedures, and other matters.
-The 2021 Annual Security Report also includes important tips to help every member of the community remain safe and avoid becoming a victim of crime.
-The 2021 Annual Security Report is now available.
+San Mateo County Community College Districts (SMCCCD) 2020 Annual Security Report (ASR), required by the Clery Act, includes statistics for the previous three years concerning reported crimes that occurred on campus; in certain off-campus buildings owned or controlled by SMCCCD; and on public property within, or immediately adjacent to and accessible from SMCCCD.
+Our 2020 Annual Security Report also outlines various campus safety and security policies, such as those concerning crime reporting, prevention and response to sexual and gender violence, alcohol and drug use, crime prevention, emergency response and evacuation procedures, and other matters.
+The 2020 Annual Security Report also includes important tips to help every member of the community remain safe and avoid becoming a victim of crime.
+The 2020 Annual Security Report is now available.
 You can also obtain a copy of this report by contacting the Department of Public Safety at the District Office or any of the three Campuses (650) 738-7000.
-The report includes information about criminal activity on our campuses, emergency procedures and resources.

 To apply, visit: https://jobs.smccd.edu/

 Posted by the FREE value-added recruitment advertising agency